Tuanp703/Donations/docs/design_pattern_decisions.md

 My design allows for the contract to operate autonomously and in a decentralized fashion.
 With exception of the emergency circuit breaker, the contract will handle beneficiary selection, donation collection, and payments to contract owner and beneficiary.
 I also implemented a self-destruct call which allows the contract to be terminated.
 This self-destruct is only accessible to the contract owner.

 ## Security Analysis
 Due to the nascent nature of blockchain technology and Solidity, additional reviews were considered to reduce any risks of having high or critical vulnerabilities exist in the contract.
-Accordingly, I utilized two well-regarded automated static and dynamic scanners to further evaluate the security posture of the contracts:
+Accordingly, I utilized three well-regarded automated static and dynamic scanners to further evaluate the security posture of the contracts:

     1. SmartDec SmartCheck
     2. Chainsecurity Securify